 - Current ratio is a measure of the current assets divided by the current liabilities and as a benchmark the KHM has set a limit of 1, hence at no point in time should this ratio be less than 1.
-For the 2019 / 2020 MTREF the current ratio is 1.0 in the 2020/21 financial year and for the two outer years of the MTREF it is 1.0.
+For the 2022-23 MTREF the current ratio is 1.0 in the 2020/21 financial year and for the two outer years of the MTREF it is 1.0.
 Going forward it will be necessary to maintain these levels. - The liquidity ratio is a measure of the ability of the municipality to utilize cash and cash equivalents to extinguish or retire its current liabilities immediately.
 Ideally the municipality should have the equivalent cash and cash equivalents on hand to meet at least the current liabilities, which should translate into a liquidity ratio of 1.
-Anything below 1 indicates a shortage in cash to meet creditor obligations.
-For the 2019/20 financial year the ratio was 0.3 and as part of the financial planning strategy it has been decreased to 0.2 in the 2020/21 financial year.
-This needs to be considered a pertinent risk for the municipality as any under collection of revenue will translate into serious financial challenges for the KHM.
-As part of the longer-term financial planning objectives this ratio will have to be set at a minimum of 1.